VernierST/GoIO_SDK/readme.txt

 The Windows version of this library is GoIO_DLL.dll.
 Since GoIO_DLL.dll is a standard Microsoft Windows DLL, you can access the library from a variety of languages including C, C++, Basic, LabView, and Java.
 This code compiles in Visual Studio 2005.
 We have also written a .NET wrapper for GoIO_DLL.dll called GoIOdotNET.dll.
 GoIOdotNET.dll allows .NET based applications to access the Go! devices.

-The Apple version of the GoIO_DLL library comes in two different flavors: libGoIO_DLL.dylib and libGoIO_DLL.framework.
-Both flavors of the library implement exactly the same API.
-They are just packaged differently as a convenience to users.
-These libraries can also be accessed from a variety of languages.
-GoIO_DLL requires Mac OS 10.3.9 or later.
-Note that libGoIO_DLL.framework is stored in \GoIO_SDK\redist\GoIO_DLL\MacOSX\libGoIO_DLL.framework.zip .
-You will have to unzip it before you can use it.
+For Mac OS, we provide two sets of libraries: Legacy and Universal.
+The Legacy libraries (libGoIO_DLL.a, libGoIO_DLL.dylib, and libGoIO_DLL.framework) have their base SDK set to 10.4; the current GoIO SDK no longer supports 10.3.9.
+Note that these can only be linked to 32 bit executables.

+The Universal versions of the library (libGoIOUniversal.a, libGoIOUniversal.dylib, and libGoIOUniversal.framework) are targeted for Mac OS 10.5 and higher, and may be incorporated into 32 or 64 bit executables.

+For each set of libraries, we provide 3 different flavors.
+The ".a" flavor is a static library which gets built directly into your executable at link time.
+The ".dylib" and ".framework" flavors are loaded dynamically each time your code is loaded for execution.
+Please note that the .dylib and .framework libraries are expected to be located at very specific places in the file system:

-libGoIO_DLL.dylib has the install directory set to "@executable_path/libGoIO_DLL.dylib", which means it will only work if it is located in the same directory as the executable: e.g. for an application, this would be in the bundle folder: MyApp.app/Contents/MacOS.
-The libGoIO_DLL.framework, likewise, is expected to reside in /Library/Frameworks.
-To change the install location, you need to run /usr/bin/install_name_tool on the library executable -- libGoIO_DLL.dylib or libGoIO_DLL.framework/Versions/A/libGoIO_DLL.
+* The ".dylib" libraries have their install directory set to "@executable_path/libGoIO_DLL.dylib", which means they will only work when they are located in the same directory as the executable: e.g. for an application, this would be in the bundle folder: MyApp.app/Contents/MacOS.

+* The ".framework" libraries, likewise, are expected to reside in /Library/Frameworks.

+To change the install location of either, you need to run /usr/bin/install_name_tool on the library executable -- e.g. libGoIOUniversal.dylib or libGoIO_DLL.framework/Versions/A/libGoIO_DLL.
 For more info, see "man install_name_tool".

 The Linux version of the GoIO SDK is packaged separately from the Windows/Mac version.
 Follow the INSTALL instructions to get started.